A Virtual Memorial Foundation

 A Virtual Memorial Foundation incorporates all artistic projects by Agricola de Cologne based on an humanitarian background, dealing with the main topic “memory & identity” and new contemporary forms of commemorating by sensitizing people via art.

 There are good reasons, why Agricola de Cologne’s entire work is dealing with “memory & identity” as the main topic, it was the loss of his memory caused by the several months lasting coma 1999 as the result of a hypertraumatization.
-Re-estabilishing and reconstructing his personal memory after this profound victimization, had the effect that history generally became a most prominent issue in the conceptual development of “Agricola de Cologne” as a media art project.
-Dealing with the new context of “A Virtual Memorial Foundation” became an experimenting in defining himself as an artist, as well as a human individual, who was focussing his artistic work basically on curating.
-Curating, eg taking responsibility in the self created social contexts (A Virtual Memorial, JavaMuseum, VideoChannel and the numerous other projects) became his new artistic expression – virtually and physically alike – , whereby the difference between am museum curator and his curatorial activities became obviously online, as well as in the physical manifestations, because the conditions and motivations were fundametally different, while the visually perceivable results semmed to be similiar.
+Re-estalishing and reconstructing his personal memory after this profound victimization, had the effect that history generally became a most prominent issue in the conceptual development of “Agricola de Cologne” as a media art project.
+Dealing with the new context of “A Virtual Memorial Foundation” became an experimenting in defining himself as an artist, as well as a human individual, who was focusing his artistic work basically on curating.
+Curating, eg taking responsibility in the self created social contexts (A Virtual Memorial, JavaMuseum, VideoChannel and the numerous other projects) became his new artistic expression – virtually and physically alike – , whereby the difference between am museum curator and his curatorial activities became obviously online, as well as in the physical manifestations, because the conditions and motivations were fundamentally different, while the visually perceivable results seemed to be similiar.

 By establishing himself a virtual artist on 1 January 2000, Agricola de Cologne released A Virtual Memorial Foundation the first artistic context created for the net aimed to keep vivid the memory of collective trauma via artistic interventions during the first years exclusively online, but since 2003 increasingly in an exchange between virtual and physical space.
 The project became this way “The International Center for Commemorative Interventions, this became relevant since Agricola de Cologne created the project context “Draft Title: Shoah”, a continuation of the topic of Holocaust he had started 1993with the physical memorial project “A Living Memorial” and its manifestations 1995-1999.
 For the physical manifestations of Shoah Film Collection as a central part of “Draft Title: Shoah“, a new department has been established “AVMCI – A Virtual Memorial Center for Commemorative Interventions”, an experimental event structure placing the collection of artistic and documentary films and videos into the context of complementary interventions, such as lectures, screenings, exhibitions, performances of different kind kind, a symposium, artists meetings, artists talks an much more, in order to activate the artists, as well as the audience.
 From the point of view of Agricola de Cologne, it is this activation on the level of art, this is good for the artiosts as creators and the audience as recipients of art, which has the main relevance for fulfilling the goals of this initiative.

 The project “A Virtual Memorial Foundation” would not exist without the turbulent history behind starting with the Fall of the Berlin Wall 1989, opening the doors to the Eastern part of Europe.
 Actually by coincidence, Agricola de Cologne founded earlier in 1989, the charitable society ARCHA Society (Archives and Research for Contemporary Humanism and Art) which was established an a charitable organisation at the court exactly on 9 Novemver 1989, when the Wall in Berlin was falling causing the collapse of the Communist systems in the East of Europe.
 As the President of ARCHA Society, Agricola de Cologne suddenly found himself involved in historical processes with a global relevance, and became active as the organiser and curator of the projects to be realised in an cultural exchange between Eastern and Western Europe.
 The first project was the International ARCHA Conference in Goerlitz/Germany directly situated at the Polish boarder (2-5 May 1991).
 Standing under the Patronage of the Prime Minister of Saxony Prof. Dr. Kurt Biedenkopf, this conference and its organisation became a key experience for Agricola de Cologne, basically because he changed his position as an activist in art from a creative artist to a creative causing intensive travel activities to the Eastern European countries.
-AIn first place, he was establishing contacts to cultural institutions in the former Communist countries, but via the travelling he was increasingly confronted with the German history on the ground of these coutries, and visiting the memorial sites of former concentrations camps like Auschwitz, Majdanek or Terezin had a lasting shocking effect, so that Agricola de Cologne felt the need to reflect his experiences in taking responsibility as a German artist born after World War II.
+In first place, he was establishing contacts to cultural institutions in the former Communist countries, but via the travelling he was increasingly confronted with the German history on the ground of these coutbries, and visiting the memorial sites of former concentrations camps like Auschwitz, Majdanek or Terezin had a lasting shocking effect, so that Agricola de Cologne felt the need to reflect his experiences in taking responsibility as a German artist born after World War II.

 The result of these artistic reflections was the project “1000 Years, 50 Years an Still so Terribly Young”, (100 years was standing for the 100 years lasting 3rd Reich of Adolf Hitler – lasting in reality only 12 years, “50 years” was standing for 50 years after World War II , and “terribly young” was standing for the fresh revitalized Neo-Nazi ideology which was manifesting itself at that time not only in Germany , but in whole Europe daily), a project he created for being presented in 1995 after the inauguration in Cologne at 10 Polish museums on occasion of the 50th return of the end of World War II in 1995 as his personal contribution ofr a reconciliation with the Jewish, but also the Polish people.

-This project , subtitled: Memorial project against the Forgetting, Racism, Xenophobia and Antisemitism”, was standing under the Patronage of the late President of the Central Jewish Council of Germany, Ignatz Bubis, see listed on the right –> http://www.a-virtual-memorial.org/bubis/documentation.htm This mobile multi-facetted memorial project was installed exactly 43 times, in Poland, Czech Repuiblik, Belgium and Germany, before in September 1998 a basic part of this project had been destroyed in an act of mad vandalism.
+This project , subtitled: Memorial project against the Forgetting, Racism, Xenophobia and Antisemitism”, was standing under the Patronage of the late President of the Central Jewish Council of Germany, Ignatz Bubis, see listed on the right –> http://www.a-virtual-memorial.org/bubis/documentation.htm This mobile multi-facetted memorial project was installed exactly 43 times, in Poland, Czech Repuiblik, Belgium tand Germany, before in September 1998 a basic part of this project had been destroyed in an act of mad vandalism.

 Initiated and launched on 1 January 2000, AVM Foundation represents the “mother” of the entire global Internet based network in which Agricola de Cologne is realising his ideas of dealing with memory and art in virtual and physical space in most different ways.

-AVM Foundation started in 2000 with daily, weekly and monthly changing features, presenting selected memorial days on a global level and asssociated information, texts, articles and especially multi-media works created for these occasions by Agricola de Cologne, further invited online art projects by external artists.
+AVM Foundation started in 2000 with daily, weekly and monthly changing features, presenting selected memorial days on a global level and associated information, texts, articles and especially multi-media works created for these occasions by Agricola de Cologne, further invited online art projects by external artists.

 This way, during the first three years – 2000-2002 – A Virtual Memorial offered views on how people in different parts on the globe are/were dealing with “memory” based on different cultures, religions and social backgrounds.
 These diaries are still online and can be accessed via the artistic body of “A Virtual Memorial”